gprelatto/leovegas-challenge/README.md

    ```sh
    npm install
    ```
-2. If setting up a new environment, run migrations:
+2. If setting up a new environment, run migrations (this step is not necessary since a pre-seeded database is already included):
    ```sh
    npm run migrate
    ```